RexJian/ESP32_NeuralNetwork/README.md

 7. Show the weights and test result.

+#### [main.py](https://github.com/RexJian/ESP32_NeuralNetwork/blob/main/NumberAnalysis/main.py) : Analyze data and draw it to a graph
+The program operates according to the following steps

+1. Load data

+2. Draw the graphs

 #### [SwitchCombineModel.c](https://github.com/RexJian/ESP32_NeuralNetwork/blob/main/ESP32_CombineModel/SwitchCombineModel.c) : Recognize handwritten equation
 The program operates according to the following steps